-If you need assistance with the valuation process, Dental Medical Counsel can refer a consultant.
+If you need assistance with the valuation process, Dental Medical Counsel can refer an optometry lawyer.
 Additionally, we can help you complete a sale or purchase.
-Learn more about how we can help by contacting our office to schedule a complimentary consultation with attorney Ali Oromchian.
+Learn more about how we can help by contacting our office to schedule a complimentary consultation with optometry lawyer Ali Oromchian.

 Stay updated with industry news!

 111 Deerwood Road, Suite 340